Level 7 Apprenticeship

-The Chartered Institute of Taxation (CIOT) is an approved assessment organisation for the Level 7 Taxation Apprenticeship (click here to find out more).
-This Apprenticeship is an employer-designed standard in England, which offers a route to become a Chartered Tax Adviser (CTA).
+We are proud to offer the Level 7 Taxation Apprenticeship.
+This is an employer-designed standard in England and is a route to become a Chartered Tax Adviser (CTA).

-All of the Professional Bodies included within the Level 7 Standard have been incorporated by Royal Charter and are Chartered Bodies.
-They have an obligation to maintain standards in the public interest and as such they are subject to significant oversight and independent scrutiny.
+Every professional body included within the Level 7 Standard is a chartered body incorporated by Royal Charter.
+This means they are obliged to maintain very high standards in the public interest and are subject to significant oversight and public scrutiny.

 How does the Level 7 Apprenticeship work?

 There are two elements to the Level 7 End-Point Assessment (EPA).
-All Level 7 apprentice must sit and pass the CTA Application and Professional Skills (APS) case study exam.
-The APS case study exam is available to sit in May and November each year.
+All Level 7 apprentices must sit and pass the CTA Application and Professional Skills (APS) case study exam.
+The APS exam is available to sit in May and November each year.

 The second element is to complete the Project Report.
-For full details on the requirements for the Project Report, please click here to download our Level 7 Guidance document.
+Download our guidance document for full details on the requirements for the Project Report.

-To view examples of a good pass of the Project Report, please see below:
+Here you can view examples of a good pass for the Project Report:

 Key dates and deadlines